Weekly Writing Prompt

 Reading, Writing.
 Submitting, now and then, to journals.

 My family members listen fondly when I read new pieces, offer frank opinions, and celebrate loudly any successes that come my way.
-My friends listen patiently to me spinning ideas as I bounce them around for reactions.
+My friends listen patiently to me spinning ideas as I bounce them around.
 My writing buddies give me new ways to look at my work with their honest and astute criticism.
 And my students, as has always been the case, teach me constantly and inspire me with their insights, creativity, and talent.

 An active space for sharing work and ideas: come with me